asmaamohamed1989/Energy-Savings_-Python-Certification/README.md

 The government would like to motivate citizens by sharing the total energy that the combined recycling efforts have saved every year.
 They have asked you to help them.

-You have been provided with
+You have been provided with three datasets.
+The data come from different teams, so the names of waste types may differ.